Rokiškis Manor: Early history

 After the death of Grand Duchess Helena in 1514, the Rokiškis manor was passed on to Knyaz Timofey Filippovich Kroshinsky.
 By a privilege of 9 November 1547, the Grand Duke of Lithuania and King of Poland, Sigismund the Old, gave the Rokiškis manor, by right of fiefdom, to Ivan Timofeevich Kroshinsky and his descendants in perpetuity.
 The last members of the family, brothers Adam and Jerzy Kroszyński, lost Rakiški in 1683 and were sentenced to banishment for failing to return 96,649 złotys owed to Jan Bortkiewicz.
 The Kroszyńskis brought their coat of arms to Rokiškis – a silver trident on a red field.
 They tried to establish order in the town, prevent lawlessness, defend the market rights and promote trade.
 Rokiškis was located at the crossroads of important routes, with the trade route to Livonia passing through Rokiškis.
 However, like many noblemen of the time, the Kroszyńskis had no hesitations in both mortgaging and leasing Rokiškis.
 They were fierce and often quarrelled with the neighbouring lords.
 The old manor house where the Kroszyńskis lived has not survived.
 However, according to the 1634 inventory of the manor, which was headed by Vendragovskis, it is clear that the manor house stood on a hill, was built of wood, in the shape of a cross, and had large cellars.
 There were accessory buildings nearby and three ponds.
 In 1715, the Rokiškis manor was transferred to the princely family of Tyzenhaus in satisfaction of debts.

 18th-19th centuries

 The Tyzenhauz family brought their coat of arms – a black buffalo on a golden field – to Rokiškis.
 The new owners also leased and mortgaged the manor.
 This had a negative impact on the development of Rokiškis and discouraged economic activity.
 And yet, in the 18th century, Rokiškis already had a large market square, a Saika as a measure of its volume, a blacksmith's forge, a brewery and a mill.
-Rokiškis flourished most at the end of the 18th century, when Ignacy Tyzenhauz, a major-general in the Grand Duchy of Lithuania's army, and a participant in the Kościuszko Uprising of 1794, became the owner of the estate and made it his permanent residence.
+Rokiškis flourished most at the end of the 18th century, when Ignacy Tyzenhauz, a major-general in the Grand Ducal Lithuanian Army, and a participant in the Kościuszko Uprising of 1794, became the owner of the estate and made it his permanent residence.
 In 1801, he commissioned a new manor house to be built in the style of classicism with two officines from both sides.